Maximum weekly hours

 Averaging of hours of work for award/agreement free employees

-Employers and award/agreement-free employees may agree in writing to an averaging arrangement to average their ordinary hours of work.
+Employers and award/agreement-free employees may agree in writing to an averaging arrangement to average their ordinary hours of work over a period of multiple weeks.
 However, the maximum averaging period is 26 weeks.

-Again, the average weekly hours over the period must not exceed:
+The average weekly hours over the period must not exceed the following, unless those additional hours are considered reasonable:

 Alternatively, the agreement can provide for average weekly hours that are greater than the hours above if those additional hours are considered reasonable.